 U.S. v.
 New York City Board of Education

-ACLU Represents New York City Custodial Workers in Discrimination CaseIn 1996, the U.S. Department of Justice brought suit against the New York City Board of Education, alleging that the Board had long discriminated against women, African-Americans, Hispanics, and Asians in hiring custodians, by failing to recruit them as custodians and by giving civil service tests for the job that discriminated against African-Americans and Hispanics.
+In 1996, following a multi-year investigation, the U.S. Department of Justice brought suit against the New York City Board of Education, alleging that the Board had long discriminated against women, African-Americans, Hispanics, and Asians in hiring custodians for New York City public schools, by failing to recruit them as custodians and by giving civil service tests for the job that discriminated against African-Americans and Hispanics.

-In 1999, the DOJ and Board entered into a settlement agreement.
+In 1999, the DOJ and the NYC Board of Education entered into a settlement agreement.
 At that time, many of the women, African-Americans, Hispanics, and Asians working as custodians were employed only provisionally, meaning they could be fired at any time and they could not compete for various job benefits.
 The settlement agreement provided that these individuals would all become permanent civil service employees, and granted them retroactive seniority.
 Finally, the settlement guaranteed that if any of its provisions were challenged, the Justice Department and the Board of Education would defend the agreement.